-All sinks must have functioning stoppers.
-The stopper does not have to be attached.
+All sinks should have functioning stoppers; however, the stopper does not have to be attached.
+Absence of a stopper will pass with comment.

 Toilets

 All worn or cracked toilet seats and tank lids must be replaced and toilet tank lid must fit properly.